-- Chapter 1, "The VERITAS File System," introduces the features and characteristics of this product. - Chapter 2, "Disk Layout," describes and illustrates the major components of VxFS disk layouts. - Chapter 3, "Extent Attributes," describes the policies associated with allocation of disk space. - Chapter 4, "Online Backup," describes the snapshot backup feature of VxFS. - Chapter 5, "Performance and Tuning," describes VxFS tools that optimize system performance.
-This section includes information on mount options. - Chapter 6, "Application Interface," describes ways to optimize an application for use with VxFS.
-This chapter includes details on cache advisories, extent sizes, and reservation of file space. - Chapter 7, "Quotas," describes VxFS methods to limit user access to file and data resources. - Chapter 8, "Quick I/O for Databases," describes the VERITAS Quick I/OTM feature that treats preallocated files as raw character devices to increase performance. - Chapter 9, "VERITAS QuickLog," describes the optional product that improves the performance of log writes. - Appendix A, "Kernel Messages," lists VxFS kernel error messages in numerical order and provides explanations and suggestions for dealing with these problems. - "Glossary" contains a list of terms and definitions relevant to VxFS.
+- Chapter 1, "The VERITAS File System," introduces the features and characteristics of this product. - Chapter 2, "Extent Attributes," describes the policies associated with allocation of disk space. - Chapter 3, "Online Backup," describes the snapshot backup feature of VxFS. - ◆ Chapter 4, "Performance and Tuning," describes VxFS tools that optimize system performance.
+This section includes information on mount options. - Chapter 5, "Application Interface," describes ways to optimize an application for use with VxFS.
+This chapter includes details on cache advisories, extent sizes, and reservation of file space. - Chapter 6, "Cluster File System," describes configuring, monitoring, and other operations on VxFS file systems that are part of a cluster. - Chapter 7, "Quotas," describes VxFS methods to limit user access to file and data resources. - Chapter 8, "Storage Checkpoints," describes the VxFS replication technology that allows the quick and easy creation of resource-efficient file system backups. - ◆ Chapter 9, "Quick I/O for Databases," describes the VERITAS Quick I/OTM feature that treats preallocated files as raw character devices to increase performance. - Chapter 10, "VERITAS QuickLog," describes the optional product that improves the performance of log writes. - ◆ Appendix A, "VERITAS File System Quick Start Reference," provides information on common file system tasks and examples of typical VxFS operations. - Appendix B, "Kernel Messages," lists VxFS kernel error messages in numerical order and provides explanations and suggestions for dealing with these problems. - Appendix C, "Disk Layout," describes and illustrates the major components of VxFS disk layouts. - ◆ The "Glossary" contains a list of terms and definitions relevant to VxFS.